A Football Manager Guide to the Football Manager Staff Responsibilities & Backroom Advices

 Handles Tunnel Interviews

-On bigger occasions, the media and general journalists may want to have a word with you at half time, asking you some questions about the next half and the current situation (read match score).
+On bigger occasions, the media and general journalists may want to have a word with you pre-match, asking you some questions about the upcoming event.
 Tunnel interviews is often highly influenced by the heat of the moment and requires one who can stay calm, handle the pressure and be professional no matter what questions he’s been asked.

-Tunnel interviews can be a great situation where you send your assistant manager to talk to the media, while you are boosting the morale of your squad for the next half or give them the last tactical instructions to improve player performances and players state of mind.
+Tunnel interviews can be a great situation where you send your assistant manager to talk to the media, while you are boosting the morale of your squad, or give them the last tactical instructions to improve player performances and players state of mind.

 Available Staff to Handle Tunnel Interviews: